johnhangen/BookLog/README.md

 ## Methodology ##

-I have always been interested in my reading habits especially how they relate to the genre I am reading.
-Using mongodb and R I was able to visualize my reading habits for the last 6 months.
+I have recently been interested in my reading habits, especially as it relates to genre.
+I have been collecting data about my reading habits for the last six months and stored them on MongoDB.
+I used MongoDB instead of Mysql due to the flexibility that it can provide, especially if I want to add information about books later.
+As you can see below, I read mostly science fiction with some Fantasy.
+I will continue updating this visualization as I finish more books in 2023.

 ## Results ##